Safety Tips For Babysitters: Keeping Outdoor Play Areas SafeEn Español (Spanish Version)

 - Be sure that all gates or doors leading from the house to the pool area are locked.

 - If the pool is above ground, remove the ladder to prevent access.

 - Empty wading pools and buckets when you are done using them.
 Also, if you are babysitting small children, keep the lid on the toilet down and the bathroom door closed.

 - If you discover a child to be missing, first check the pool, wading pool, spa, or hot tub.

 - Know the telephone numbers to call for emergency medical service.

 United States Consumer Product Safety Commission

-Safety and first aid.
-American Academy of Pediatrics website.
+Safety on the playground.
+American Academy of Pediatrics Healthy Children website.
 Available at:

 5/28/2010 DynaMed's Systematic Literature Surveillance